BARTENDER EMERGENCY ASSISTANCE PROGRAM

 4. Provide tangible documentation of the catastrophic event or emergency hardship.

 Grant recipients will be selected solely on the basis of the eligibility requirements above.
-Each grant applicant will be pre-screened for compliance with the eligibility and application requirements on an objective and nondiscriminatory basis by USBG National Charity Foundation staff or other persons designated by USBG Foundation’s President.
+Each grant applicant will be pre-screened for compliance with the eligibility and application requirements on an objective and nondiscriminatory basis by USBG National Charity Foundation staff or other persons designated by USBG Foundation’s Board of Directors.
 All pre-screened and approved applications will be submitted to USBG National Charity Foundation’s Grants Committee for review.
 Grants will be awarded by USBG National Charity Foundation’s Grants Committee on an objective and nondiscriminatory basis upon reviewing the application and ascertaining any additional facts and circumstances as necessary.

 Grant applications will not be denied solely due to the fact that the Bartender terminated employment after the application was made, regardless of the reason for such termination.
 Moreover, at the time the grant is awarded, there will be no requirement or condition, express or implied, that the recipient render future employment services as a Bartender.